2gatherproject/decentralized-social-apps-guide/README.md

 * [CJDNS](https://github.com/cjdelisle/cjdns) - Encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing
 * [GNU:Net](https://gnunet.org/en/) - Private, decentralized networking stack with file sharing, messaging, etc. layers.
 An official GNU project.
+* [I2P](https://geti2p.net/en/) - A fully encrypted private network layer.
+It protects your activity and location.
 * [LibP2P](https://libp2p.io/) - A decentralized networking stack and library modularized out of The IPFS Project, and bundled separately for other tools to use
 * [Tor Onion Services](https://community.torproject.org/onion-services/overview/) - Onion services are services that can only be accessed over Tor.
 Running an Onion Service gives your users all the security of HTTPS with the added privacy benefits of Tor Browser.
 Can be used for decentralized applications, see Ricochet Refresh and Quiet listed above.
 * [Yggdrasil](https://github.com/yggdrasil-network/yggdrasil-go) - Scalable routing as an encrypted IPv6 overlay network